lanyunshi/EduNLP/README.md

 # Educational NLP
 ![](https://img.shields.io/github/last-commit/txsun1997/LMaaS-Papers?color=green) ![](https://img.shields.io/badge/PaperNumber-63-brightgreen)

-This is a list of "Application of NLP in Chinese Education" papers.
+This is a list of "Application of NLP in Education" papers.
 We strongly encourage the nlp researchers who are interested in this topic to make pull request and collaborate with us!

 ## Updates